Itai-b/046211-Deep-Learning/README.md

 ## Installation Instructions

-For the complete guide, with step-by-step images, please consult `Setting Up The Working Environment.pdf`

-1. Get Anaconda with Python 3, follow the instructions according to your OS (Windows/Mac/Linux) at: https://www.anaconda.com/download
+1. Get Anaconda with Python 3, follow the instructions according to your OS (Windows/Mac/Linux) at [link](https://www.anaconda.com/download)
 2. Install the basic packages using the provided `environment.yml` file by running: `conda env create -f config/environment.yml` which will create a new conda environment named `deep_learn`.
 You can use `config/environment_no_cuda.yml` for an environment that uses pytorch cpu version.
 3. Alternatively, you can create a new environment and install packages from scratch:
 In Windows open `Anaconda Prompt` from the start menu, in Mac/Linux open the terminal and run `conda create --name deep_learn`.
-Full guide at https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands
+Full guide at [link](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
 4. To activate the environment, open the terminal (or `Anaconda Prompt` in Windows) and run `conda activate deep_learn`
-5. Install the required libraries according to the table below (to search for a specific library and the corresponding command you can also look at https://anaconda.org/)
+5. Install the required libraries according to the table below (to search for a specific library and the corresponding command you can also look at [link](https://anaconda.org/))

 ### Libraries to Install